erdc/RAPIDpy/docs/rapid_to_gssha.rst

     - Select *Map Data* in top left box
     - In the center box, make sure *Stream Link Numbers* is checked under the Arcs subsection.

-3. Determin the Link ID by looking on model.
+3. Determine the Link ID by looking on model.

 Step 1.2: Connect RAPID river ID to GSSHA Link & Node and Generate IHG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^